Let’s Encrypt and DNSimple

 - You can request as many certificates as you want, as long as you stay within Let’s Encrypt rate limits.

-- Depending on your plan, you can specify the hostname for the certificate, or it will be defaulted to www/root domain.
-Please see plans and pricing page to view all options and change your plan if needed.
+- Depending on your plan, you will be able to specify your custom subdomains, or it will be defaulted to www/root domain.
+Please view plans and pricing page to check which plans support certificates with subdomains.

 We currently do not support Let’s Encrypt in our sandbox environment.
 We discourage the use of the production environment for heavy or automated testing purposes, as you may quickly hit Let’s Encrypt rate limits.